 Income Incentive Allocation is calculated and payable quarterly in arrears based on our pre-incentive allocation net income for the immediately preceding calendar quarter.
-For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP excluding our pro rata share of (1) gains and losses, realized or unrealized and (2) certain non-cash or one-time items, and any other adjustments as may be approved by our independent directors.
-Pre-incentive allocation net income does not include any Income Incentive Allocation or Capital Gains Incentive Allocation paid to the General Partner during the quarter.
+For this purpose, pre-incentive allocation net income means, with respect to a calendar quarter, our net income attributable to members during such quarter calculated in accordance with GAAP excluding our pro rata share of (1) gains and losses, realized or unrealized, (2) certain non-cash or one-time items, and any other adjustments as may be approved by our independent directors and (3) any Income Incentive Allocation or Capital Gains Incentive Allocation paid to the General Partner during the quarter.